MicrosoftDocs/power-pages-docs/power-pages-docs/security/page-security.md

 ### The effect of parent permissions changes on child page permissions

 When **Permissions of Parent** page is changed so that child permission no longer inherits it from parent, the maker will see the following error.
-The web roles which aren't valid will be highlighted.
+Invalid web roles will be highlighted.

 ### The effect of multiple page permissions

 When using Portal Management app, there are multiple permissions active for same page.
 The maker will see the following error.
-The maker can fix this by deactivate the permissions not required for page and keep only 1 active permissions for 1 webpage.
+The maker can fix this by deactivate the permissions not required for page and keep only one active permission for one webpage.